 Even minor violations can have huge financial and personal impacts on plan participants, so it is always important to take potential regulation breaches seriously.
 Although many different circumstances could justify an ERISA lawsuit, some of the most common include:

-With help from a practiced ERISA lawyer, a Chardon employee may be able to hold a plan fiduciary or their own employer liable for any losses suffered due to negligence or fraud.
+With help from a practiced lawyer familiar with ERISA, a Chardon employee may be able to hold a plan fiduciary or their own employer liable for any losses suffered due to negligence or fraud.
 This could include the value of denied or lost benefits, any interest that accrued when those benefits were wrongly denied, and attorney’s fees.

 Healthcare and retirement plans can be an important part of the compensation you receive for the work you do.
 If you have any reason to suspect that your plans are being improperly managed, take prompt legal action to preserve your future financial health.